 A symbol

-That said, NIST no longer recommends complexity guidelines since users often rely on common password patterns or reuse passwords across platforms.
+That said, NIST no longer recommends complexity guidelines since users often rely on common password patterns or reuse passwords across platforms, which is poor password hygiene.

 Account lockout